PuruVJ/puruvjdev2/src/blog/top-level-await.md

 ## Timer

 Whenever I jump onto any project, I carry some utility functions with me.
-One such utility functions is the simpler alternative to using the ugly `setTimeout`, and it gets rids of some weird use cases that comes witn `setTimeout`.
+One such utility functions is the simpler alternative to using the ugly `setTimeout`, and it gets rids of some weird use cases that comes with `setTimeout`.
 It's the `waitFor` utility function:

 ```js
 /**